profsmith89/ctps/_sources/chap17.md

 ## Machine learning

 We've been trying to suss out a pattern in the Ames-Iowa-Housing data that we could use as the foundation for a good predictor, and we were using your sister's experience in real estate as a starting point in this search.
-This wasn't a bad idea since evolution has made humans into good pattern recognizers---as we discussed in Chapter 1, the accumulation of experience turns good programmers into great ones (i.e., individuals that seem to quickly jump to the "right" structure for a script to solve a new problem).
+This wasn't a bad idea since evolution has made humans into good pattern recognizers---as we discussed in Chapter 1, the accumulation of experience turns good programmers into great ones, who seem to quickly jump to the "right" structure for a script to solve a new problem.
 But we don't have your sister's experience and the patterns in the Ames-Iowa-Housing data might be quite subtle.
 ML is a computational approach that enables computers, through the use of *statistical techniques* and *a large training data set*, to build *models* that perform like an experienced human.
 They allow all of us to become instant experts in a new domain.

 The statistical technique we used a moment ago was a decision tree.
-Statisticians recommend this approach when the relationship between the *features* (i.e., the characteristics of a home such as its number of bedrooms and lot size) and the *target variable* (i.e., the home's selling price) is complex.
+Statisticians recommend this approach when the relationship between the *features* (e.g., the characteristics of a home such as its number of bedrooms and lot size) and the *target variable* (e.g., the home's selling price) is complex.
 For those of you that know a bit about statistical analysis, this often means that the relationship is non-linear or includes important outliers.

 Decision trees produce fine predictors of home prices, and yet there are other statistical techniques that yield more accurate predictions.
 Despite this, we'll continue using decision trees.
 They are a great starting place for learning how to do ML because they are: (1) easy to understand; and (2) they form the basic building block of several better techniques.